Ben Domenech: Other controversies

 A June 20, 2002, a Spinsanity.org entry demonstrated that Domenech made up a quote he attributed to Tim Russert in a column he wrote defending President George W. Bush.
 Domenech responded by saying he would produce evidence that the quote was not "fictitious", but was unable to do so.

 In a 2010 post written for CBS, Domenech incorrectly described Supreme Court Justice nominee Elena Kagan as the high court's "first openly gay justice".
 Dan Farber, the-then editor-in-chief of CBSNews.com, subsequently said in a statement that "after looking at the facts we determined that it was nothing but pure and irresponsible speculation on the blogger's part."
 Domenech, however, doubled down, writing in an addendum to his column, "I have to correct my text here to say that Kagan is apparently still closeted—odd, because her female partner is rather well known in Harvard circles."
 Domenech once again provided no credible evidence, to verify his claim.
 In fact, numerous reports confirmed that Kagan was not gay, forcing Domenech finally to issue a public apology to Kagan "if she [was] offended at all by my repetition of a Harvard rumor in a speculative blog post."

 In July 2018, on the day that the Special Counsel Robert Mueller's investigation into Russian interference in the 2016 election indicted 12 Russian agents, Domenech disseminated information from a hoax version of the indictment documents.
 Domenech falsely reported that "much of it [the indictment] is taken up by the numbers of times that people were posting memes on the internet", citing the fake indictment, which claimed that the 12 Russians charged had only engaged in insignificant "shitposting" and the use of memes.

 In May 2019, Domenech's wife Meghan McCain appeared on Late Night with Seth Meyers, where she and host Seth Meyers discussed McCain's assertion that Rep. Ilhan Omar was anti-Semitic.
 Shortly thereafter, Domenech posted a number of crude tweets targeting Meyers, calling Meyers an "untalented piece of shit" and "monumental asshole" who "only has his job because he regularly gargled Lorne Michaels' balls".
 The Daily Beast described Domenech's behavior as him having gone "on an unhinged rant against the late-night host ... that was at times homophobic".
 Domenech later deleted his tweets and apologized for "rage tweeting".

 Personal life

 Domenech married Meghan McCain, the daughter of the late US Senator John McCain, on November 21, 2017.
-She gave birth to the couple's first daughter, Liberty, in September 2020, who is the goddaughter of Tulsi Gabbard and her husband Abraham.
-She gave birth to a second daughter, Clover, in January 2023.
+She gave birth to the couple's first daughter in September 2020, who is the goddaughter of Tulsi Gabbard and her husband Abraham.
+She gave birth to a second daughter in January 2023, and a son in 2026.